 Bulimia nervosa is a severe mental health illness with strong biological components.
-Unfortunately, there are many stigmas and misunderstanding about bulimia that cause the general public to undermine the severity of this disease.
+Unfortunately, from ingestion to purging, there are many stigmas and misunderstanding about bulimia that cause the general public to undermine the severity of this disease.

-The reality is that bulimia is incredibly harsh on both body and mind, and if left untreated, a person suffering with this disorder can experience deadly physical and mental consequences.
+The reality is that bulimia is incredibly harsh on both body and mind, and if left untreated, a person suffering from this disorder can experience deadly physical and mental consequences.

 The reiterated behaviors that characterize bulimia are extremely taxing on the body.
 This includes the frequent and repeated episodes of binging on abnormally large amounts of food, which is followed by a compensatory behavior, such as self-induced vomiting, laxative abuse, compulsive exercise, etc.

 Many individuals who engage in bulimic type behaviors do not often understand the physical implications of these actions on their body and will often continue to persist with this disorder even when physical symptoms do arise.
 Having a better understanding of how bulimia impacts the human body can give a greater understanding about the severity of the disease and perhaps encourage someone who is suffering from bulimia to reach out for the help they need.

 Ingestion to Purging: The Binging Episodes

 To begin with, bulimic episodes often begin with a binging episode, typically on unusually large amounts of food.